PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

     ```
     In other words, it computes the energy for the configuration where all leaves are present.

-By removing a leaf, *i.e.* by "enforcing" a reassortment right above it, we've reduced the number of incompatibilities for the remaining ones to 0.
+By removing a leaf, *i.e.* by "enforcing" a reassortment right above it, we've reduced the number of incompatibilities for the remaining leaves to 0.
   Since removing a leaf corresponds to "enforcing" a reassortment, we have to assign a cost to it, that we call $\gamma$.
   This defines a score for each configuration, defined as the difference between the energy of the configuration and $\gamma$ times the number of leaves that were removed.
 Depending on the value of $\gamma$, the difference in overall score associated to removing a leaf or keeping it will change from negative to positive.